grandmasterb80/udacity/SFND_2D_Feature_Tracking/README.txt

 Task 2: Keypoint Detection
 --------------------------

-- I use a mapping of string to functions to avoid an extensive if-then-else construct.
+  * I use a mapping of string to functions to avoid an extensive if-then-else construct.
 It can be also extended in the matching* code itself, i.e. I can simply use the new name in MidTermProjectStudent.cpp without the need to add another "else if".

-- Add function by function.
+  * Add function by function.
 Some of the code was already implemented during the preceding lessons and I just reused it.
 Others were quite straight forward: instantiate the right detector, call the detect function and call it done.
+  * At a fist glance, the ORB seems to provide good results, since the tracking of the truck look continuous (even if the truck is not the object of interest).

 Task 3: Evaluation of Detectors and Descriptors